-According to Neil Patel: “email marketing is still ranked as the most effective marketing channel, beating out social media, SEO, and affiliate marketing.”
+According to Neil Patel: “Email marketing is still ranked as the most effective marketing channel, beating out social media, SEO, and affiliate marketing.”

 People can subscribe in several different ways and if you use a tool like Triberr to push content out, an RSS feed is an invaluable tool.

-So, What Happened Next with the Facebook ban?
+So, What Happened Next With The Facebook Ban?

-Yesterday morning I received a notification from Facebook to confirm myself and the ban was released.
+Back in 2020 I received a notification from Facebook to confirm myself and the ban was released.
 Throughout the ban, my scheduled posts from Agorapulse did go out.

-If you need help getting your Facebook account back check out Mari Smith’s FB hack post!
+If you need help getting your Facebook account back check out Mari Smith’s FB hack post.
 It’s filled with some tips to get your Facebook account back to manage your pages and more.